Visit Bees N Blooms

 Q: Are there other hazards I should be aware of?

 A: Yes.
 There are several areas on the farm that have very rough terrain or stored construction materials.
-We have cordoned off these areas to ensure you are aware of the hazards.
+We have flagged these areas to ensure you are aware of the hazard.
 Your mission is to stay out of these flagged areas and keep children out as well.

 Most important!
 Have fun and enjoy the farm!